openconfig/featureprofiles/feature/bgp/policybase/otg_tests/comm_ext_match_action_test/README.md

-# RT-7.8: BGP Policy - Set Communities and Extended Communities
+# RT-7.8: RT-7.8: BGP Policy Match and Set Extended Communities Import/Export Policy

 ## Summary

 Configure bgp policy to add communities to routes by matching on the following criteria.

+* RT-7.8.1 Validate test environment
 * RT-7.8.2 Validate policy to set standard community for all routes using OC release 2.x
 * RT-7.8.3 Validate policy to set ext-community for various match criteria using OC release 2.x
 * RT-7.8.4 Validate community-sets and routing-policy using OC release 3.x